 - Not detailed enough to use to study for assignments throughout the year

-This book falls between the Princeton Review and Crash Course regarding its level of detail.
-It’s easy to grasp, and it has a decent amount of practice materials.
-If you need more sample questions and want a book that gives you a straightforward, step-by-step study process, this is a nice resource to have.
+This book falls between The Princeton Review and Crash Course regarding its level of detail in that it's easy to grasp and has a decent amount of practice materials.
+If you need more sample questions and want a book that gives you a straightforward, step-by-step study process, 5 Steps to a 5 is a nice resource to have.

 Which AP World History Book Should You Get?

-All of these books are helpful in their own ways.
-I'd recommend starting with one of the first three, ideally whichever one aligns best with your time limits and style of learning.
+All these AP World History books are helpful in their own ways.
+We'd recommend starting with one of the first three, ideally whichever one aligns best with your time limits and style of learning.
 The Princeton Review book should be a good fit for a wide variety of students.
 If you have a month or two to study and are looking for a one-size-fits-all accessible guide to the test, you should go with that one.

-Barron's is best for self-study throughout the year or review over the course of a few months.
-If you're an intense student and want a book that you can use throughout the year to study for both in-class assessments and the AP test, Barron's is a good option for you.
+Barron's is best for self-study throughout the school year or review over the course of a few months.
+If you're an intense student and want a book you can use during the year to study for both in-class assessments and the AP test, Barron's will be the ideal option for you.

-If you get one of the first three books and run out of practice materials or aren't a fan of the way the information is presented, you can go ahead and try one of the supplementary resources!
-Five Steps to a 5 is more suited to long-term study, and the AP World History Study Guide is better for a quick review.
+If you get one of the first three books and run out of practice materials or aren't a fan of the way the information is presented, you can go ahead and try one of the supplementary resources.
+Just be aware of the limitations these two books have in terms of their content and accuracy.

-Need more practice materials?
-Check out this article with links to every AP World History practice test available online and this article with links to the best DBQ examples.
+Need more practice materials for AP World History?
+Check out these links to every AP World History practice test available online and then look at these amazing DBQ examples.

 You don't necessarily need to buy a review book to get some great study tips.
 Read our list of six key strategies for doing well on the AP World History exam.

-When do you actually have to get yourself in gear and start studying?
-Find out when you should begin studying for your AP exams based on your goals.
+When do you actually have to get yourself in gear and start studying for AP tests?
+Find out when to begin studying for your AP exams based on your goals.